miguelppais/fishcensus-netlogo/Readme.txt

 visible.dist is now a property of fish species.
 Global variable changed to max.visibility New memory algorithm: super memory makes divers remember all fish, if turned off, divers forget fish that leave the FOV

+0.7
+Previous movement algorithm did not meet requirements and was removed Entirely new movement algorithm based on vectors and urges Fish can gather around an area or even stop completely Schools pick patches collectively
+Schooling is now available
+Movement time step can be changed to balance performance and accuracy Separate model called "species creator" is used to observe the species behaviors and export species parameters to a csv file Fish can be predators and chase other fish, that will respond with avoidance behavior World now displays a grid of 1m^2 squares for scale visible.dist implemented as a fish attribute.
+Divers only count fish if they are within their visible distance Fish in a school set behaviors collectively
+Option to use a fixed seed for the random number generator, so that the same model outcome can be produced consecutively